Measuring R\'enyi entropy with an Echo Protocol: Introduction

-The outline of the paper is as follows: in Section \ref{RE-LE_relation}: We introduce the relation between the second R\'enyi (entanglement) entropy and the LE.
-In Section \ref{LE_experiment}, we define the projected LE and propose the experimental protocol for its measurement, showing that the sum of the projected LE provides the quantum purity, which is directly related to the second R\'enyi entropy.
-In Section \ref{OTOC-LE_relation_main} we gives a diagrammatic proof of the OTOC-LE relation, bypassing the need for a random noise ensemble average.
-In Section \ref{application} we present two applications of our protocol for measuring R\'enyi entropy on experimental platforms.
-First, we demonstrate an experimental protocol using superconducting circuits to measure the second R\'enyi entropy via our projected LE method, illustrated by a four-qubit circuit example.
-The second application focuses on cavity QED platforms, including a recent proposal to simulate a p-adic version of AdS/CFT.
-In Section \ref{summary}: We provide a summary of our paper and discuss some advantages of our experimental proposal over previous ones, as well as its theoretical implications.
-We then present several appendices containing technical details and further details of the derivations in the bulk of the paper.
-In Appendix \ref{measure_RE_without_time_reversal}, we discuss a protocol for measuring entanglement entropy without requiring direct time-reversal procedures, leveraging the technique of randomized measurements.
-In Appendix \ref{n-th_Renyi_appendix}, we discuss how to measure the $n-$th R\'enyi entropy using projected LEs and derive its upper and lower bounds as functions of projected LEs.
-In Appendix \ref{OTOC-LE_relation_appendix}, we review the diagrammatic technique used to prove the OTOC-LE relation in Section \ref{OTOC-LE_relation_main}.
+The outline of the paper is as follows: in Section \ref{RE-LE_relation}, we introduce the relation between the second R\'enyi (entanglement) entropy and the ETP.
+In Section \ref{LE_experiment}, we define the basis-resolved ETP and propose the experimental protocol for its measurement, showing that the sum of the basis-resolved ETP provides the quantum purity, which is directly related to the second R\'enyi entropy.
+In Section \ref{OTOC-LE_relation_main}, we give a diagrammatic proof of the OTOC-LE relation, bypassing the need for a random noise ensemble average.
+In Section \ref{application}, we present two experimental applications of our R\'enyi-entropy measurement protocol.
+The first is in superconducting circuits and is illustrated by a three-qubit example; the second is in cavity QED implementations, including a recent proposal for simulating p-adic AdS/CFT.
+In Section \ref{summary}, we provide a summary of our paper and discuss some advantages of our experimental proposal over previous ones, as well as its theoretical implications.